ChangWan723/ChangWan723.github.io/_posts/CSLN/Java/2023-11-18-Basic-Knowledge-In-Java.md

 ## What is static block in Java?

 In Java, a static block, also known as a static initialisation block, is a block of code that **is executed when the class is first loaded into the JVM** (Java Virtual Machine).
 Static blocks are used to initialise static variables or to perform static initializations that require more than a single line of code.

+## What is the order of loading the parts of Java classes?

+- The order of loading the parts of Java classes:
+  1. **Parent Class Static Variables and Static Blocks**: Firstly, the static variables and static blocks of the parent class are loaded and executed in the order they are declared in the parent class.
+  2. **Child Class Static Variables and Static Blocks**: Next, the static variables and static blocks of the child class are loaded and executed in the order they are declared in the child class.
+These operations occur after the static initialization of the parent class, during the loading process of the child class.
+  3. **Parent Class Instance Variables, Instance (non-Static) Blocks, and Constructors**: When creating an instance of the child class, the constructor of the parent class is called first, followed by the initialization of instance variables and instance (non-Static) blocks in the parent class, in the order they are declared.
+Constructors are called during this stage, completing the initialization of the parent class object.
+  4. **Child Class Instance Variables, Instance (non-Static) Blocks, and Constructors**: Subsequently, the instance variables and instance (non-Static) blocks of the child class are loaded and executed in the order they are declared in the child class.
+Finally, the constructor of the child class is called, completing the initialization of the child class object.

 ## What is a Comparator and Comparable in Java?